brianreinhard/IT111_Team4/README.md

 ## Spending Tracker Web Application

-#Purpose:
+# Purpose:

 To help users monitor, categorize, and analyze their expenses so they can better understand their financial habits, control spending, and make informed budgeting and saving decisions.

- #Application Scope
+ # Application Scope

 Basic features:

--Add an expense (amount, category, description, date) -View all expenses
+Add an expense (amount, category, description, date) View all expenses
--View total spending
+View total spending
--View spending by category
+View spending by category
--Save/load data from a file (CSV or text)
+Save/load data from a file (CSV or text)
--Simple input validation
+Simple input validation

 ## Development